-In the jurisdictions where our Direct-to-Consumer business operates, our advertising and marketing activities and disclosures are subject to regulation under various industry standards, borrower protection laws, and other applicable laws and regulations.
-Consistent with the lending industry as a whole, our advertising and marketing materials have come under increased scrutiny.
+In the jurisdictions where our Direct-to-Consumer and Secured Lending businesses operate, our advertising and marketing activities and disclosures are subject to regulation under various industry standards, borrower protection laws, and other applicable laws and regulations.
+As a whole, our advertising and marketing materials have come under increased scrutiny.